MORE-EU/more-pattern-extraction/sphinx/README.rst

 ===========
 Description
 ===========
 For the development process, several python libraries will be used.
-In particular:  [STUMPY](https://stumpy.readthedocs.io/en/latest/), [MatrixProfile](https://matrixprofile.docs.matrixprofile.org/) and [pyscamp](https://pypi.org/project/pyscamp/).
+In particular: `STUMPY <https://stumpy.readthedocs.io/en/latest/>`_, `MatrixProfile <https://matrixprofile.docs.matrixprofile.org/>`_  and `Pyscamp <https://pypi.org/project/pyscamp/>`_.
 The aforementioned libraries are implemented in python3 (or provide python3 bindings to C++ code), thus the Pattern Extraction module will adopt the same programming language.
 An installation of the CUDA toolkit8 is necessary for deploying the GPU-accelerated versions of the aforementioned libraries.
 The module consists of the following steps:

 1. **Input/Output**